Deanie's Seafood

 Planning Your Visit

 Deanie's sits on Lake Avenue in a residential section of Metairie that is direct to reach by car from central New Orleans, making it accessible for visitors who want to step outside the Quarter or the Warehouse District.
 Given the restaurant's local following, arrival timing matters: the community anchor model means weekend and evening services draw a loyal crowd that knows the room well.
-Current hours and reservation policies are leading confirmed directly with the restaurant before visiting, as these details are not published in our database.
+Current hours and reservation policies are listed below.
 For those exploring Metairie's dining range more broadly, the suburb rewards a half-day itinerary that takes in several of its distinct neighborhood restaurants rather than treating any single address as a standalone excursion.

 Cuisine and Awards Snapshot